pau1a/Transcrypt/IA.md

 # **9. Cross-Linking Strategy**

 This establishes when and how surfaces should link to each other to reinforce navigation, improve SEO, and reduce isolating “dead-end” pages.
 It ensures crosslinks are purposeful, not decorative, and always contextually appropriate.
+All lateral cross-links—including contextual recommendations, thematic pivots, industry-based suggestions, and SEO-driven surfacing—must be implemented exclusively through the governed partial mechanisms defined in Appendix D. No page may introduce an unmanaged or ad-hoc cross-link.

 ## **9.1 Mandatory Internal Links**